'Massive' Russian Strikes Kill at Least 30 Across Ukraine - The Moscow Times

 The strikes targeted at least six Ukrainian regions including Kharkiv in the northeast, Lviv in the west, Dnipro in the east and Odesa in the south.

-In the capital Kyiv seven people were killed, according to Mayor Vitali Klitschko, with damage to the building of Lukyanivska metro station located near the Artyom arms factory that Russia said it targeted early in the war.
+In the capital Kyiv seven people were killed, according to Mayor Vitali Klitschko, with damage to the Lukyanivska metro station near the Artyom arms factory that Russia said it targeted early in the war.

-Work was still ongoing to rescue people stuck under the rubble of the warehouse in the Shevchenko district in the afternoon, according to the city administration.
+Rescuers worked through the afternoon to pull people from under the rubble of a warehouse in the Shevchenko district, according to the city administration.

-AFP journalists in Kyiv earlier saw firefighters wearing oxygen masks tackling a fire at a 3,000-square-meter (32,300 square feet) warehouse in the northern Podil district.

-Damage to civilian facilities was also reported in other parts of the country.

-The northeastern city of Kharkiv faced around 20 strikes, killing three employees at a civilian enterprise and wounding 11, said Governor Oleh Syniehubov.

-In Dnipro in southern Ukraine, the health ministry said a maternity hospital had been "severely damaged" but the staff and patients had managed to shelter in time.
+In Dnipro, a maternity hospital was "severely damaged" but staff and patients managed to shelter in time, the health ministry said.
+There were 12 women in labor and four newborns inside when it was struck, said Serhiy Lysak, governor of the Dnipropetrovsk region.

-Six were killed and 28 wounded said Serhiy Lysak, the governor of the Dnipropetrovsk region where a shopping mall, private houses and administrative buildings were hit.
+Lysak also reported six killed and 28 wounded in strikes on a shopping mall, private houses and administrative buildings.

-Lysak said there were 12 women in labor at the maternity hospital and four newborns when it was struck.
+Kharkiv faced around 20 strikes, which killed three employees at a civilian enterprise and wounded 11, Governor Oleh Syniehubov said.

-In Zaporizhzhia, on the shores on the Dnipro River, Governor Yuriy Malashko reported seven dead and 13 wounded.
+In Zaporizhzhia, on the shores of the Dnipro River, Governor Yuriy Malashko reported seven dead and 13 wounded.

 In the Odesa region, which has seen renewed attacks since the summer, four people were killed.

-Earlier in the day, an AFP photographer saw firefighters extinguishing a blaze in a high-rise building, smoke pouring out of a hole blown in the facade, and the air thick with dust.

-Strikes over Lviv in the West of Ukraine are much more rare, but the region was not spared on Friday.
+Strikes over Lviv in western Ukraine are much more rare, but the region was not spared on Friday.

-"This is one of the most difficult areas of the front line," he wrote on Telegram, along with a video of him in front of a sign with the name of the town, giving medals to soldiers.
+"This is one of the most difficult areas of the front line," he wrote on Telegram, along with a video of him giving medals to soldiers there.

 "I thank all those who are at the first line (of fire) for their service, for this year during which the entire country survived thanks to its soldiers," he said.